synclounge/docs.synclounge.tv/docs/self-hosted/docker.md

-# Docker
+# Running with Docker

+There are two containers for running SyncLounge using Docker: LinuxServer.io's container and Starbix's container.

+## Linuxserver.io's container

+The Linuxserver.io container for SyncLounge is located at [https://hub.docker.com/r/linuxserver/synclounge](https://hub.docker.com/r/linuxserver/synclounge) and full documentation can be found there.

+If you are running linux, [DockSTARTer](https://dockstarter.com/) supports this container and makes it quick and easy to get up and running with Docker.
+[DockSTARTer SyncLounge documentation](https://dockstarter.com/apps/synclounge/) will help you get set up.

+Even if you aren't using DockSTARTer, there is some information under the [Advanced](https://dockstarter.com/apps/synclounge/#advanced) that may be useful.

+## Starbix's container

-The official Docker container for SyncLounge can be found on [Docker Hub](https://hub.docker.com/r/starbix/synclounge) made by [Starbix](https://github.com/Starbix/)
+The original Docker container for SyncLounge can be found on [Docker Hub](https://hub.docker.com/r/starbix/synclounge) made by [Starbix](https://github.com/Starbix/).

-Note: If you have issues with the ENV variables in [Settings](/self-hosted/settings/), trying using the argument instead for the environment variable.
+Note: If you have issues with the ENV variables in [Settings](/self-hosted/settings/), trying using the argument syntax instead for the environment variable syntax.
+E.g. - `webroot` instead of `WEB_ROOT`

 The following tags are available: